Cherai Beach

-Cherai Beach is a beach located in Cherai in the northern side of Vypin Island, a suburb of the city Kochi in the state of Kerala, India.
-One of the most visited beaches in the state, it is situated at around 25 km (15 mi) from downtown Kochi and 20 km (12 mi) from Cochin International Airport.
+Cherai Beach is located in Cherai on the northern side of Vypin Island, a suburb of the city of Kochi in the state of Kerala, India.
+One of the most visited beaches in the state, it is situated around 25 km (15 mi) from downtown Kochi and 20 km (12 mi) from Cochin International Airport.

 Tourism

 The beach is around 10 km long and is ideal for swimming as the tide is mostly low and the waves are gentle.
 It is known for frequent dolphin sightings.
 It is one of the few places where the backwaters and the sea can be seen in a single frame.
-Cherai Beach offers the less busier and cleaner option accessible to Kochi and always attract the tourists from around and other states as well.
+Cherai Beach offers a less busy and cleaner option accessible from Kochi and always attracts tourists from all over the world.